SocialGeeks/ctf1.socialgeeks.com/resources.md

 ---
 {% include JB/setup %}

-	Like many other forms of art, hacking was often misunderstood. - Jon Erickson Jon Erickson - [Hacking the Art of Exploitation](http://nostarch.com/hacking2.htm)
+	Like many other forms of art, hacking was often misunderstood.

+Jon Erickson - [Hacking the Art of Exploitation](http://nostarch.com/hacking2.htm)

 ## Capture the Flag?